Chart Color Schemes

 Infrastructure

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified 13 projects that could affect this region.
-Notable projects include Maroubra Junction Streetscape Upgrade - Stage 1, South Coogee to Lurline Bay Coastal Walk Connection, Sydney Metro Eastern Suburbs Extension, and Google Pacific Connect - Tabua and Honomoana Cable Landing Infrastructure.
-The following list details those likely most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 13 projects that could affect the area.
+Notable ones are South Coogee to Lurline Bay Coastal Walk Connection, Sydney Metro Eastern Suburbs Extension, Google Pacific Connect - Tabua and Honomoana Cable Landing Infrastructure, and Maroubra Junction Streetscape Upgrade - Stage 1.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.